 WebMD provides a detailed outline of a typical intervention process.

 Willingway’s Whole Person Family Care

 At Willingway, we believe addiction is a family illness.
 Fortunately, through recovery, families are able to heal together from substance abuse.
-Our treatment center was founded by a family nearly 50 years ago.
+Our treatment center was founded by a family 50 years ago.
 Our expert staff provides every resource to help you and your loved ones have meaningful, healthful lives.
 Let us help you find a solution.